 - their estimated contribution towards the costs through means testing.

 By entering their postcode they can also find the contact details of their local authority or forward the details of their self-assessment.

 Local authorities are able to register and update their details.

 Proof of ownership

-In either case, it’s a straight-forward process that can be done by an admin officer in the early stages of an application.
+A land registry search is a straight-forward process that should be done by an admin officer in the early stages of an application.

 There should be no reason why this search has to be carried out by a different team or department – it’s as quick to do the search as to send an email to request it.

 Land registry searches

 The vast majority of homes are now registered with the Land Registry, and they have online services that allow you to easily find and download ownership details for your file.
 There’s both:

 The means test for DFG largely mirrors the system of calculating entitlement to Housing Benefit.
 It is quite complicated to use but those in receipt of certain means-tested benefits are ‘passported’ to a full grant and will not have to make a contribution towards the cost of work.
 These ‘passporting’ benefits are: